Last year’s wildfires caused record-breaking damage. This year looks hauntingly similar.

 There no study showing a direct, causal relationship between rising global temperatures and more frequent forest fires.
 As such, we cannot attribute any one forest fire to climate change.
 However, there is a growing scientific consensus that climate change could create more favorable conditions for wildfires to start.
 Rising global temperatures have caused regional precipitation patterns to change, bringing drought to areas with already arid climates.
 Additionally, warmer winters have also reduced the snowpack in mountains, lowering the creek and river beds, further drying out the forests in the valleys below.

 These factors have made for very dry forests.
-Just as dry, well-seasoned logs burn faster than when wet, the lack of precipitation in drier biomes allow ignition of wildfires to happen more quickly and for the fires to last longer.
-The data supports this: since the 1980’s, scientists have seen an increase in wildfire frequency, not just in North America, but in places such as Indonesia, Chile, and Argentina.
+Just as dry, well-seasoned logs burn faster than when wet, the lack of precipitation in drier biomes allows the ignition of wildfires to happen more quickly and for the fires to last longer.
+The data supports this: since the 1980s, scientists have seen an increase in wildfire frequency, not just in North America, but in places such as Indonesia, Chile, and Argentina.

 If there are long term changes to temperatures and precipitation, ecosystems will become permanently altered, which would make life harder on native species.
 Additionally, years with higher than average rainfall may not be enough to offset the effects of steadily rising temperatures.
 The overall trend in the western United States is becoming much drier, which combined with higher temperatures, shorter winters, and longer summers, make for more favorable wildfire conditions.
 Although the plants and trees are adapted to conserve water in these arid environments, they may not be equipped to survive longer periods without rain.
 Together, these factors have amplified the effects of forest fires, changing them from a natural, regenerative process, to being out of control and destructive to both habitats and humans.